blevesearch/blevesearch.github.io-hugo/content/docs/Index-Structure.md

 table.
 The store must be able to enumerate its entries starting at a given key, in lexicographic byte order.

 Index key and values are handled as byte arrays and are called rows (see `index/upside_down/row.go` for details).
-To store different row types in a single table, bleve prefixes their keys with a single byte, for instance the term frequency keys start with a 'f'.
+To store different row types in a single table, bleve prefixes their keys with a single byte, for instance the term frequency keys start with a 't'.
 The following sections describe the data structures stored in the index with pseudo-Go code for value layout.

 ### Version Row